-- In white Helvetica. - In upper case for the initial(s) and first letter of each name with the remainder in lower case. - 6 cm high and with a stroke width of 1.0 cm.
+- In upper case for the initial(s) and first letter of each name with the remainder in lower case. - 6 cm high and with a stroke width of 1.0 cm.

 The driver's name shall be the upper name on both sides of the car.